-The POS consumer used car finance market reported new business in September up 9% by value and 3% by volume, compared with the same month in 2022.
+The consumer used car finance market reported a fall in new business in December of 5% both by value and volume compared with the same month in 2022.
 In 2023 as a whole, new business volumes in this market were 6% lower than in 2022.

-Commenting on the figures, Geraldine Kilkelly, Head of Research and Chief Economist at the FLA, said:
+Commenting on the figures, Geraldine Kilkelly, Director of Research and Chief Economist at the FLA, said:

 For more information e-mail firstname.lastname@example.org